 Straight south of Grand Island near Red Cloud, 612 acres of native Willa Cather Memorial Prairie lush with wildflowers, grasses and wildlife carry the same sweeping experience the famed novelist remembered from her childhood here.
 Visitors can see what she described: "The red of the grass made all the great prairie the colour of wine-stains....
 And there was so much motion in it; the whole country seemed, somehow, to be running."

 The author's trim childhood home, part of the Willa Cather State Historic Site, anchors a neighborhood stroll past other important sites in her life and writings, including the 1885 Red Cloud Opera House.
-The refurbished 1886 Kaley House on what she called Quality Street serves a memorable bed-and-breakfast today.

 The prairie lends itself to large-scale wonders, such as Golden Spike Tower in North Platte, which gives visitors a panoramic view of the web of iron tracks and streams of locomotives in the massive rail yard.
 On the edge of North Platte, the larger-than-life mystique of famed showman William F. Cody is on display in his mansion and barns at the Buffalo Bill Ranch State Historical Park.

 As drivers head for Nebraska's western border, they come to the grand natural attractions that most pioneers noted as landmarks in their journals.
 Wagon ruts and granite markers dot the bluffs and valleys of Ash Hollow State Historical Park near Lewellen.

 Formations lift like stone sculptures from the plains at Courthouse Rock, Jail Rock and Chimney Rock.
 Gering's Legacy of the Plains Museumcelebrates the Oregon Trail and Nebraska history against a magnificent backdrop at the Scotts Bluff National Monument.

 These engaging sites along your drive bring the past to vivid life.